thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 #### Security and transport overhead

 Last but not least, we're now reusing the same operation but we have to send it every single time, right? ...
 WRONG!
 Sending an operation is not only a communication overhead but is also a potential security issue!!
 At this point of the software engineering evolution stage we can't imagine sending an SQL query as-is on a request, is like you'd just explode if you see something like that!
 It turns out many applications are sending graphQL operations in a completely human readable way around the world (⊙＿⊙').
-Ok, we might be over reacting but the truth is, if you don't take extra precautions, **an attacker could send down an expensive or malicious operation** (query or mutation) to degrade your performance, execute harmful actions, or — being naive — run an unexpected operation you don't really want anyone to perform.
+Ok, we might be over reacting but the truth is, if you don't take extra precautions, **an attacker could send down an expensive or malicious operation** (query or mutation) to degrade your performance, execute harmful actions, or —being naive— run an unexpected operation you don't really want anyone to perform.

 How to solve that?